HHS’ Proposed HIPAA Security Rule Updates

 It’s clear, while well-intentioned, this isn’t reducing the growth of third-party attack vectors in healthcare.
 “35% of third-party breaches affected healthcare organizations with application security presenting the broadest attack surface, according to a new cybersecurity analysis of the largest healthcare companies.”

 The WHO reports that supply chain attacks tripled in Q1 2024 compared to Q1 2023.
-Expect this to climb as more software is used and software supply chains continue to be exploited through vulnerabilities in code from an open-source library or other software provider embedded in a software package or technology a healthcare provider is using.
+Expect business associate risk management issues to increase as more software is used and software supply chains continue to be exploited through vulnerabilities in code from an open-source library or other software provider embedded in a software package or technology a healthcare provider is using.

 Towards A More Secure Healthcare Industry